NyshAI/VaccineAdverseEvents-Gtp4-Sonnet3.5/README.md

 ## **Data Procurement and Preprocessing**
 ### Data source:
-The Vaccine Adverse Event Reporting System (VAERS)* is a national early warning system to detect possible safety problems in U.S.-licensed vaccines.
+The Vaccine Adverse Event Reporting System (VAERS)* is a national early warning system that detects possible safety problems in U.S.-licensed vaccines.
 VAERS is co-managed by the _Centers for Disease Control and Prevention (CDC)_ and the _U.S.
 Food and Drug Administration (FDA)_.
 VAERS accepts and analyzes reports of adverse events (possible side effects) after a person has received a vaccination.
 <br>
 * The data can be downloaded at [VAERS data source link](https://vaers.hhs.gov/data/datasets.html).
 * The user guide to understand more about the data can be found in [VAERS data use guide](https://vaers.hhs.gov/docs/VAERSDataUseGuide_en_September2021.pdf).